bvalot/panISa/README.rst

 Chromosome:
   chromosome id
-Stop position:
+End position:
-  position of the last base of the direct repeat and the left bondary of the potential IS
+  position of the last base of the direct repeat and the left bondary of the potential IS (IRL)
-Stop clipped reads:
+End clipped reads:
-  number of clipped reads (stop position)
+  number of clipped reads (end position)
 Direct repeat:
   nucleotidic sequence of the direct repeat
 Start position:
-  position of the first base of the direct repeat and the right bondary of the potential IS
+  position of the first base of the direct repeat and the right bondary of the potential IS (IRR)
 Start clipped reads:
   number of clipped reads (start position)
 Inverted repeats:
-  nucleotidic sequence of inverted repeats and their position IS left sequence: reconstruction of the left boundary of the potential IS IS right sequence: reconstruction of the right boundary of the potential IS
+  nucleotidic sequence of inverted repeats and their position IS left sequence: reconstruction of the left boundary of the potential IS (IRL) IS right sequence: reconstruction of the right boundary of the potential IS (IRR)

 Recommandation
 --------------